ridulfo/sem-grep/README.md

 **Example**

-`sem-grep -u -p document-directory "search query"`
+`semgrep -u -p document-directory "search query"`

 ## How it works